12 min read

 How to set boundaries in 5 easy steps

-What do you do now that you know what boundaries are all about and you're enthusiastic to get started?
+What do you do now that you know what boundaries are all about and are enthusiastic about getting started?

 Cancel everything?
 Go on a social media tirade about all the shit you won't put up with anymore?
 Tell your kids and partner that the gravy train on responsibility-taking is over?
 Quit your job?
 Get a rebel tattoo?